MrQR-me/docs/FormBuilder/formbuilder.md

 The Forms Main Menu Page consists of two srctions;
 * New Form *Create a form*
 * Forms *all your Forms*

+Sample Forms cannot be edited thet must 1st be duplicated then the duplucate form can be edited.
 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_Main_Menu.png "Main Page")